rayvburn/tiago_social_robot/README.md

 This mostly happens once a simulated robot is spawned along with navigation modules and then navigation modules are killed and then started again.

+### Laser shows `Inf` all around the robot

+It is because the laser plugin is selected to `gpu_ray`.
+Make sure that you have GPU drivers installed.

 ### Chaining multiple ROS workspaces

 Assuming that you have workspaces designated for: